gbif/ssg-gb26/content/01_programme/en.md

 **Global Nodes meeting**
 Time: 09:00-17:00
-Venue: to be confirmed
+Venue: Naturalis, Hall 5

-*The meeting is open to GBIF Node Managers*
+*The training is open to GBIF Node managers.
+If the Node manager is not able to attend, he/she may appoint an alternate to attend on his/her behalf.*

 -----------------------